gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Square struggled back to their feet, tripping over one another's spears.
 Fallen lamps scattered shards of broken dayglass like burning leaves.
 People were thrown down stairs, losing teeth and breaking arms.
-Lintels cracked, roofs fell in, and a whole row of warehouses on Butterjuggle Street collapsed.
-Miraculously, both the single old man asleep on guard and the young lovers who had snuck in for some privacy walked away with nothing worse than scratches.
+Lintels cracked, roofs fell in, and a warehouse on Butterjuggle Street collapsed.
+Miraculously, both the old man asleep on guard and the young lovers who had snuck in for some privacy walked away with nothing worse than scratches.

 Rumors scampered around like frightened rats.
 The mountain had crushed an entire town when it berthed.
 Hundreds were dead, or none,